chengjunyan1/PySC2-minigame-agent/README.md

 **Prerequisite:** mainly PyTorch 0.4.1 and PySC2

-Its originally my course project for my undergraduate course Introduction to Artificial Intelligence, then I largely extended it since its really interesting (advised by Prof.Zhao Liu, about 2018.3-2018.7).
+Its originally my course project for my undergraduate course Introduction to Artificial Intelligence, then I largely extended it since its really interesting (this is not a group project, advised by Prof.Zhao Liu, about 2018.3-2018.7).
 It contains a neural network designed by myself by integrating the Multi Entity Beyasian Network and reinforcement learning.
 In comparison folder, I implemented other agents based on DDQN, CNN for comparison.
 The Draft folder included some my interesting drafts which showed my original thoughts about this project.

 ## About the method